 Pecan-Pumpkin Pie is a wonderful combination of flavors that will make your home smell just like fall.

-Since fall is right around the corner I have started thinking about all things fall related.
-Pumpkin pie is high on my favorite pies list and Sugar and Spice Pecans is high on my favorite snacks list.
+Since fall is right around the corner I have started thinking about all things fall-related.
+Pumpkin pie is high on my favorite pies list and Sugar and Spice Pecans are high on the list of my favorite snacks.
 What could be better than combining two of my favorite things into one?
 “Well, Hello there Pecan-Pumpkin Pie.
 Where have you been all my life?”

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 If you are in a hurry, feel free to use a store-bought pie crust, however, homemade pie crust is pretty easy to make.
 Especially speedy homemade pie crust!